 Choose one that suits you (or your group) best:

-Back of the flock tired: Just one action at weekly-resistance.online.
+Back of the flock tired: Just one low-hype actions from 5 Calls.

-Middle of the flock flapping: Four low-hype actions at www.wall-of-us.org.
+Middle of the flock flapping: Three actions from the AoCC Summer Voting Project.

 In the meantime, please take really good care of yourself—whether you’re flapping or coasting.
 We need you in the flock for the long haul.